DenverCoder1/unedit-for-reddit/README.md

 ### As a Userscript

-This script can be installed to most browsers using userscript browser extensions such as [Violentmonkey](https://violentmonkey.github.io/), [Tampermonkey](https://www.tampermonkey.net/), among others using the green button on [Greasy Fork](https://greasyfork.org/en/scripts/407466-unedit-and-undelete-for-reddit).
+This script can be installed on most browsers using userscript browser extensions such as [Violentmonkey](https://violentmonkey.github.io/), [Tampermonkey](https://www.tampermonkey.net/), among others using the green button on [Greasy Fork](https://greasyfork.org/en/scripts/407466-unedit-and-undelete-for-reddit).

 Alternatively, you may copy the contents of [`script.js`](https://github.com/DenverCoder1/Unedit-for-Reddit/blob/master/script.js) into a new script using any userscript browser extension.